Skip to main content

 They are entitled to a total of 2 days of absence with pay per calendar year (January 1 to December 31).
 These days of absence may not be deferred from one year to the next or replaced with an indemnity.

-The division of these days of absence with pay is not provided for in the Act.
-If the worker is absent for only part of the day due to illness or for another health-related reason, they must take leave without pay.
-However, they are still entitled to their full days of absence with pay.
+The division of days of absence with pay owing to illness or an accident is not provided for in the Act.
+If the worker is absent for only part of the day owing to illness or for another health related reason, they must take leave without pay.
+They are, however, still entitled to their full days of absence with pay.

 However, if authorized by the employer, these days may be divided.
 In this case, the pay must be calculated based on the number of hours of absence.